OctopusDeploy/docs/docs/infrastructure/environments/elastic-and-transient-environments/keeping-deployment-targets-up-to-date.md

 ---
-title: Keeping deployment targets up to date
+title: Keeping Deployment Targets up to Date
 description: Octopus can ensure that deployment targets are kept up to date with the relevant releases.
 This can be useful when deploying to transient targets or when new deployment targets are added to an environment.
 position: 2
 ---